DETAILED ACTION

 Status of Claims

-This action is in reply to the Amendments/Response filed on January 22, 2026.
-Claim(s) 1, 6 and 8 have been amended.
+This action is in reply to the Amendments/Response filed on May 20, 2026.
+Claim(s) 1, 3 and 8 have been amended.
 No additional claims have been added.
 Claim 2 has been cancelled.
-Claims 1 and 7-8 are currently pending and have been examined.
+The amendments set forth change limitations in claims 1 and 8 such that the previous 112(f) interpretations no longer apply.
+Claims 1 and 3-8 are currently pending and have been examined.

 Response to Amendments

-The amendments to claims 1, 6 and 8 have addressed most of the objections previously submitted, and as such the claim objections set forth in the previous office action pertaining to claims are withdrawn.
-The claim objection drawn to claim 3 remains, as the claims filed January 22, 2026 did not include an amendment to claim 3.
+The amendments to claim 3 have addressed most of the objections previously submitted, and as such the claim objections set forth in the previous office action pertaining to claims are withdrawn.

-Please see the new rejection set forth in the present action in light of limitations now required within the presently filed claims.
+Please see the new rejection set forth in the present action in light of limitations now required within the presently filed claims, providing teaching to address the requirement of a spherical surface bearing.

 Response to Arguments